 How to preview your BBL result before surgery

-- Communicate your desired outcome more clearly
+- Communicate their desired outcome more clearly